avelino/awesome-go/README.md

 * [Boom](https://github.com/rakyll/boom) - Boom is a tiny program that sends some load to a web application.
 * [cli](https://github.com/codegangsta/cli) - A small package for building command line apps in Go
+* [coop](https://github.com/rakyll/coop) - Cheat sheet for some of the common concurrent flows in Go
 * [go-selfupdate](https://github.com/sanbornm/go-selfupdate) - Enable your Go applications to self update
 * [godbg](https://github.com/sirnewton01/godbg) - Web-based gdb front-end application
 * [gox](https://github.com/mitchellh/gox) - A dead simple, no frills Go cross compile tool.